IcebergASV/asv-system/README.md

 ## SSH Connection with Jetson TX2

 The Jetson is not set up to be a server.
 Do not assume the Jetson is powered on and you can connect to it remotely.
-This procedure is meant to provide an option for working on the Jetson TX2 using your host device.
+This procedure is meant to provide an option for working on the Jetson TX2.

 1. Get IP address of Jetson TX2: